Gabeperson/mineshare/README.md

 ## Public server

+#### Please do not abuse the public proxy server for unintended uses

 The public server at `mineshare.dev` is a single, pretty weak server located in US-WEST.
 It is rate-limited, but it may go down if people are using it too much.
 So you may get bad ping or multiple disconnects if you wish to use the public server.